DInnaD/labnotebook/content/lab-notebook/2010-10-26-correcting-for-the-mean-dynamics.md

 ---
+categories:
+- ecology
 comments: true
-date: 2010-10-26 16:46:24
+date: 2010-10-26T16:46:24Z
-layout: post
+redirects:
+- /wordpress/archives/108
+- /archives/108
 slug: correcting-for-the-mean-dynamics
-title: Correcting for the mean dynamics
-redirects: [/wordpress/archives/108, /archives/108]
-categories:
-- ecology
 tags:
 - warning-signals
+title: Correcting for the mean dynamics
+url: /2010/10/26/correcting-for-the-mean-dynamics/
 ---

 Yesterday I began to address concerns of different models that have different mean dynamics, and how this influences the warning signals.
 This poses several kinds of issues.